Contrastive Learning from Synthetic Audio Doppelg\"angers: Methods

 \subsection{Evaluation Tasks}

-To obtain a broad picture of the quality of our learned representations, we conduct experiments on a range of audio classification tasks selected from the HEAR~\cite{turian2022hear} and ARCH~\cite{ARCH} benchmarks.
-We are primarily interested in tasks that focus on real-world sounds (for example, vs. speech or music audio).
-We use a modified version of the HEAR evaluation setup to conduct linear probing experiments (instead of using an MLP probe) for a more direct signal of representation quality.
-We use the Adam optimizer to train this linear probe for the benchmark-specified number of epochs, with the default learning rate of 0.001 and a batch size of 32.
+To obtain a broad picture of the quality of our learned representations, we conduct experiments on a range of audio classification tasks from the HEAR~\citep{turian2022hear} and ARCH~\citep{ARCH} benchmarks.
+We use evaluation tasks that focus on general audio understanding, rather than tasks that are highly specialized or domain-specific (e.g., tasks exclusively related to speech or music).
+Our method aims to learn general-purpose audio representations from synthetic data; therefore, we implement tasks which encompass a broad range of everyday sounds.
+This aligns with our goal of demonstrating the effectiveness of our representations in diverse real-world scenarios.